narcisolobo/colorful-quotes/README.md

     });
     ```
 22. **Ninja Bonus:** Create a third service function that retrieves a list of filtered quotes.
 This requires query parameters to be added.
 Refer to [FavQs](https://favqs.com/api) and [Axios](https://axios-http.com/docs/req_config) documentation for more info.
 This sample project gets a list of quotes filtered by the tag "programming".

+## Notes:
+- There are more opportunities to further modularize the code.
+For instance:
+  - Create a separate `parseQuote(jsonQuote)` helper function that parses the JSON body of the response and returns a Quote object containing the body and author of the quote.
+This answer key has an [example](./services/quote-service.js) in the `quote-service.js` file.
+  - Create a separate displayQuote helper function that formats the quote nicely and uses the colorize utility functions to log a quote to the console.
+An [example](./index.js) is located in the `index.js` file.
+- Students may also wish to choose a color for error messages and create an additional utility function to display error messages in bright red, for example.
+This answer key has [three color functions](./utils/chalk-utils.js) - `logQuote`, `logAuthor`, and `logError`.